LambdaHack/LambdaHack/README.md

 into a separate Hackage package that depends on the upstream library, to help us exchange ideas and share improvements to the common code.

-Known games using the LambdaHack library:
+Games known to use the LambdaHack library:

-* Allure of the Stars, a near-future Sci-Fi game, see http://hackage.haskell.org/package/Allure
+* Allure of the Stars, a near-future Sci-Fi game in early development, see http://hackage.haskell.org/package/Allure